 Connect to your resource via Easy Search or one of our many Search Tools.
 These paths will send you through the “proxy server” and prompt you to login with your U of I NetID and password.
-Starting October 1, 2018, graduate students will also have to confirm their login with a 2FA device.
-Faculty and staff will be required to confirm their login with a 2FA device in November 2018.
+Graduate students and university faculty and staff will also have to confirm their login with a 2FA device.

 B) VPN (Virtual Private Network)

-Installing a VPN client will allow you to securely connect to databases from any off-campus location by routing your activity through the campus network.
+Installing the campus VPN client will allow you to securely connect to databases from any off-campus location by routing your activity through the campus network.
 Once connected, this will let you operate in the same way you would if you were on campus.
 This method is especially useful if you’re using a lot of different resources, browser bookmarks, or links you find outside of the library domain (e.g., Google or Google Scholar).
+NOTE: Do not use the default “Split-Tunnel” profile, please select “Tunnel-All” for this to work.
 See VPN for installation instructions.

 C) Proxy Bookmarklet Add-on for Web Browsers